 Drawbacks Of Debt Consolidation

 While perfection is something we all look for, it very rarely exists, and chances are, it doesn’t exist across any debt relief option.
 There will always be some drawbacks.
 In the case of debt consolidation, these drawbacks include:

-- Damaged Credit – Often times, debt consolidation can lead to damaged credit.
+- Damaged Credit – Often, debt consolidation can lead to damaged credit.
 This is particularly the case when it comes to debt consolidation programs, not loans.
 With the changed terms, the closure of revolving accounts, and the various financial hardship programs likely included, borrowers can expect to see a negative impact on credit.
-If a loan is the route you plan to go, it can actually improve your credit, but it has to be done right.
-First and foremost, closing your credit cards once paid off will lead to closure of longest standing accounts and reductions in available credit.
+If a loan is a route you plan to go, it can actually improve your credit, but it has to be done right.
+First and foremost, closing your credit cards once paid off will lead to the closure of longest-standing accounts and reductions in available credit.
 These factors can lead to declines.
 Therefore, to avoid declines in your credit score when choosing the consolidation loan option, keep your other accounts open and in good standing.
-Just don’t over use them!
+Just don’t overuse them!

 - Amount Of Assistance – With debt consolidation, only so much assistance can be provided, and it is usually provided through the reduction of interest.
 However, you’ll still owe the same amount of money, and minimum payments will have a limit as to how much they can be reduced.
 While they will cause more harm to your credit, if your financial hardship doesn’t allow you to make the minimum payment required with debt consolidation, you may want to consider debt settlement.